Advocates for Indigenous California Language Survival - Vallejo, CA

 View more film clips: www.sacredland.org

-Seventh Generation Fund - Arcata, CA
+Seventh Generation Fund for Indian Development - Arcata, CA

 The Seventh Generation Fund is an Indigenous capacity-building and grantmaking organization dedicated to promoting and maintaining the culture of Native Peoples throughout the Americas.
 The Seventh Generation Fund lends support and extensive expertise to Indigenous grassroots communities through advocacy, small grants, training and technical assistance, media experience, and fiscal management.
 Kalliopeia supports grantmaking in four areas: language recovery, sacred sites protection, women's healing and leadership, and youth and culture.